SMAC-Group/ODyN/README.md

 This file contains an initial solution for the body frame position and orientation that is used to initialize the Dynamic Network solver.
 It is a CSV file with **eight** columns and no header.
 - Column 1: timestamp, unit *seconds*,
-- Column 2 - 4: latitude, longitude and altitude, in WGS-84 ellipsoidal coordinates, units: *2x decimal degrees* and *meter*,
+- Column 2 - 4: latitude, longitude and altitude, in WGS-84 ellipsoidal coordinates, units: *2x decimal degrees* and *meter*, **or** x, y, z, in local coordinates, units: *3x meters*
 - Column 5 - 8: a quaternion representing R<sup>*n*</sup><sub>*b*</sub>, where *n* is a local level frame, unit: *N/A*

 A row in the `initial_guess.txt` file should be present for each IMU measurement in the `IMU.txt` file.
 More rows are allowed, but not less.
-An example of the content of this file is given below:
+An example of the content of this file is given below in global coordinates:

 ```
 396401.000, 46.569701600000, 6.534688980556, 606.820900000000, -0.218175913, 0.909282389, 0.338522248, -0.104916617